 An injury, bad weather and industrial action, are typically considered valid grounds for a claim.

-Does travel insurance cover missed flights?
+Does travel insurance cover missed or delayed flights?

 You're not covered in situations where you are at fault for the delayed or missed flight, for example: